sls-jest

 • key: They key of the object you are looking for

-• retryPolicy: An optional node-retry options config. sls-jest will retry using the given retry policy until the test passes or all the retries are exhausted.
+• retryPolicy: An optional options config. sls-jest will retry using the given retry policy until the test passes or all the retries are exhausted.
 This is useful in an asynchronous context.

 toExist()